imgag/ClinCNV/doc/somatic_CNA_analysis.md

 `--lengthS 10`

 6. Including B-allele frequencies.
 Files with BAFs need to be located into same folder `/example/BAFs`:
-`--bafFolder /example/BAFs`

-Due to described above problems not all the samples may have BAF file, but you need to be sure that **at least one pair of tumor/normal samples has its BAF track** in the corresponding folder.
+`--bafFolder /example/BAFs`.
+Due to different issues not all the samples may have BAF file, but you need to be sure that **at least one pair of tumor/normal samples has its BAF track** in the corresponding folder.

-7. peeding up the tool by using several cores (only some parts of the pipeline are parallelised):
+7. Speeding up the tool by using several cores (only some parts of the pipeline are parallelised):
 `--numberOfThreads 4`

 ## WGS